Frank Caggiano

-Frank Joseph Caggiano (born March 29, 1959) is an American prelate of the Roman Catholic Church who has been serving as bishop of the Diocese of Bridgeport in Connecticut since 2013.
+Frank Joseph Caggiano (born March 29, 1959) is an American Catholic prelate who serves as bishop of Bridgeport in Connecticut.
 He previously served as an auxiliary bishop of the Diocese of Brooklyn in New York City from 2006 to 2013.

 Biography

 Early life

-Frank Caggiano was born on March 29, 1959, in the Gravesend section of Brooklyn, New York, the younger of two children of Arnaldo and Gennarina Caggiano.
+Caggiano was born on March 29, 1959, in the Gravesend section of Brooklyn, New York, the younger of two children of Arnaldo and Gennarina Caggiano.
 His parents were Italian immigrants who came to the United States in 1958 from the town of Caggiano, in the province of Salerno.
 He has an older sister, Antonia.
 His parents originally wanted to name him Francesco after his grandfather, however, a nurse mistakenly placed Frank on birth forms, which his parents reluctantly accepted.

 Caggiano grew up in southern Brooklyn on Van Sicklen Street.
 He attended mass each Sunday morning at their parish of Saints Simon and Jude.
 He attended Saints Simon and Jude Elementary School in Gravesend and graduated from Regis High School in Manhattan in 1977.
 He then entered Yale University in New Haven, Connecticut, as a political science major.

 While at Yale, Caggiano decided to explore the priesthood.
 This decision disappointed Arnaldo Caggiano, who opposed his son's priestly inclinations, even though Caggiano himself was still unsure of his vocation.
 In 1978, Frank Caggiano entered Cathedral College in Douglaston, Queens, graduating with a Bachelor of Philosophy degree in 1981.

 After graduating from Cathedral College, Caggiano worked for the Gregg Division of McGraw Hill Publishing Company for 18 months.
 He then entered the Seminary of the Immaculate Conception in Huntington, New York, earning a Master of Divinity degree.